-For all existing equipment in 2024, a marking must be sewn/ printed on the zipper underlay (leather suit) or on the lining (gloves, boots) of the equipment, regarding the material properties indicated in table 1.
+For all equipment, a marking must be sewn/printed on the zipper underlay (leather suit) or on the lining (gloves, boots) of the equipment, regarding the material properties indicated in table 1.

 Any other location on a fixed part of the equipment has to be approved by the Technical Director.